Zero-Dynamics/cash-core/doc/tor.md

 TOR SUPPORT IN 0DYNC
 =======================

-It is possible to run OdynCash as a Tor hidden service, and connect to such services.
+It is possible to run Cash as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others